 Regardless, whatever name you give ’em, call them delicious!
 Why make a trip to the Golden Arches and pay top dollar for chicken tenders when you can make them right at home with your (new) toy.
 Whether you’re an experienced air fryer pro or maybe haven’t even opened the box yet, you’ll be able to turn plain chicken breasts into a crispy treat.

 And remember, half the fun is the dipping sauce!
-Try homemade BBQ sauce, marinara sauce, fry sauce (great with air fryer French fries, too), healthy ranch dressing, or just plain honey (that was always my favorite when I was growing up).
+Try homemade BBQ sauce, marinara sauce, fry sauce (great with air fryer French fries, too), healthy ranch dressing, honey mustard dressing, or just plain honey (that was always my favorite when I was growing up).

 About this recipe